sohammore33/sohammore33/README.md

 ## Hi there 👋 Welcome to my profile!
-😄 Myself Soham, an aspiring developer currently upskilling myself by learning various languages, tools, and databases.
+😄 Myself Soham, an aspiring developer currently upskilling myself by learning various languages, tools, and databases. <br>
-🔭 I am currently enrolled in B.Tech Computer Science and Engineering program in Manipal University Jaipur.
+🔭 I am currently enrolled in B.Tech Computer Science and Engineering program in Manipal University Jaipur. <br>
 ⚡ I have interest in full-stack development and currently learning languages like HTML5, CSS3, JavaScript, ReactJS, etc.

 <!--